tokenfly/wemix-wallet-sdk-ios/README.md

 ## Domain Setting
 The SDK is based on the mainnet.
 If you want to set it to TestNet, add the "A2A Wemix Domain" key to the plist file and type url below.
-> Key : A2A Wemix Domain

-> Value : http<nolink>://a2a.test.wemix.com
+> Key : A2A Wemix Domain, Value : http<nolink>://a2a.test.wemix.com

 ![Setting](https://github.com/nxtmeta/wemix-wallet-sdk-ios/blob/master/Example/WemixWalletSDK-iOS/url_setting.png)